 Hardness minerals can be removed with a water softener, which replaces the calcium and magnesium (and iron, manganese, radium and other positive ions) with sodium.
 High levels of sodium in drinking water may harm your health.

-People who have high blood pressure or are on a sodium-restricted diet should not drink water containing greater than 20 mg/L of sodium without first checking with a health care professional.
+If you or someone in your household is on a low-salt diet, talk with your health care provider about the level of sodium in your water.
+The U.S. Environmental Protection Agency recommends no more than 20 mg/L (milligrams per liter) of sodium in drinking water for people restricted to a total sodium intake of 500 mg/day (milligrams per day).
 If you are concerned about your sodium intake but would like soft water for your appliances and plumbing, you can have your kitchen cold water faucet bypass the water softener.

 High levels of calcium in drinking water mean you have “hard water.”
 Hard water can cause laundered clothes to look dingy.
 Hard water also causes a whitish-gray scale to form on glass shower doors and bathroom and kitchen fixtures.